Awak in Nigeria

 Introduction / History

 Awak history tells us its people migrated from Yemen centuries ago.
 Over the years, the Awak resisted powerful forces, fighting and conquering various peoples.
 For many years, they could not be overpowered.
-Finally, during European colonization, the Awak were overthrown.
+Finally, during European colonization, the Awak were overthrown by the British.

 What Are Their Lives Like?